IBM/GetStartedJava/README.md

 ![](doc/source/images/toolchain-pipeline.png)

 <!--update with service names from manifest.yml-->
 3. To see the app and services created and configured for this Code Pattern, use the IBM Cloud dashboard.
-The app is named `Getting Started With Java` with a unique suffix.
+The app is named `usinglibertytobuildjavaapplications` with a unique suffix.
 The following services are created and easily identified by the `wbc-` prefix:
     * wbc-conversation-service
     * wbc-discovery-service
     * wbc-natural-language-understanding-service